Kenseikai-Banner

 • Yondan(4thDan) by BIKO, British Institute of Karate Organisation in 2005

-In 1975, Sam began Jodo with Michael Finn and had continuous training for 31 years in Jo, Tanjo, Jutte
+In 1975, Sam began Jodo with Michael Finn in 1975 and had continuous training for 31 years in Jo, Tanjo, Jutte

 • Shodan(1stDan) by Michael Finn, 4th Dan in 1979